Career growth strategies: a research-backed framework for every stage

 Build a skill stack, not a skill silo

-McKinsey Global Institute’s analysis of skill shifts in the AI era found that the demand for combined skill sets (technical paired with interpersonal, analytical paired with creative) is growing faster than demand for single-domain expertise [5].
+McKinsey Global Institute’s 2024 analysis of AI-era skill shifts found that demand for combined skill sets (technical paired with interpersonal, analytical paired with creative) is rising faster than demand for single-domain expertise [5].
 The era of “pick one lane and go deep” is giving way to strategic skill combinations.
-McKinsey’s analysis suggests cross-functional professionals gain leadership opportunities at significantly higher rates than single-domain peers [5].

-“Cross-functional skill combinations create career optionality: the ability to operate across teams and functions, making professionals valuable to multiple career paths simultaneously.” – McKinsey Global Institute, Future of Work analysis [5]
+“Cross-functional skill combinations create career optionality: the ability to operate across teams and functions, making professionals valuable to multiple career paths simultaneously.”
+(Paraphrase of McKinsey Global Institute 2024 Future of Work findings [5])

 For a structured approach to mapping out your early-career plan, see our career development plan template.
 And for a curated reading list on this topic, our roundup of career growth books for professionals covers the best research-backed titles.